adrianmarino/points/README.md

 ## Guide

 This guide introduces you how can interact with points platform through easy examples.
-Adicionally, I'll show you how to configure the server.
+Adicionally, I'll show you how to configure the server api.

-### Roles
+### User Roles

 Each user has a role that allow perform different actions on the platform.
 Next I'll show each role and its associated actions.

-#### Normal
+#### normal_user
 Is a platform user.
 They can:
-* Exchange amounts between accounts on same entity or entities that have associacion with their entity.
+* Exchange amounts between accounts under same entity or between partner entities.
-* Query account status
-* Query account movements.
+* Check account status or last movements.

-#### EntityAdmin
+#### entity_admin
-This user is created by a _System Admin_ user only and their actions modify the context of entity under this was created.
-The entity user belong to one entity and can:
+Cant be created by a _system_admin_ user only and their actions modify the context of the entity.
+An entity_admin:
+* Could administrate many entities.
+* Can deposit/extract amount to/from backup accounts under an entity.
-* Manage normal users that belong to entity.
+* Can manage custom transations that belong to entity.
+* Can manage partner associations.
-* Is an account issuer, this means that can manage default accounts that belong to entity.
+* Is an account issuer, this means that can manage default accounts under an entity.
+Keep in mind that when an entity_admin user creates an account, **that account belong to same issuer entity**.
-* Deposit/Extract amount to/from backup accounts that belong to entity.
-* Manage custom transations that belong to entity.

-#### Admin
+#### system_admin
-Can perfom all functions like a root user on linux OS, but any normal functions can be:
+Can perfom all functions like a root user on Linux OS.

-* Manage entities.
-* Manage users.
-* Manage currencies.
-* Manage exchange rates.
-* Manage transactions (basic/custom)
+### Account types

+There are two account types.

+#### Default accounts

+These accounts belongs to a _normal_user_ could be used to trasnfer amounts between accounts only.

-#### Importante Note
+#### Backup accounts

-Keep in mind that when  and issuer user creates an account, **that account belong to same issuer entity**.
+These accounts contain money in real currency only.
+They are used to support amounts in virtual currency in other accounts (default accounts).
+An emiter entity has one backup account by real currency and many default accounts by user registered in itself.
+These default accounts has money y real or virtual currency but all supported by entity backup accounts.

+#### Accounts and allow movements

+You can:
+  * Deposit an amount in real currency to backup account.
+  * Extract an amount in real currency from backup amount.
+  * And transfer an amount between backup/default accounts.

-### Client Tasks
+### Mix Tasks

 You can interact with the rest api through mix tasks without need to use curl or any rest client.
 This tasks actually use a rest client as we'll see later.

-What can you do with points api?
+What can you do with _points_?
-Run next on points directory:
+Let's begin by run next command under _points_ path:
 ```bash
 $ mix help | grep cli

 mix cli.accounts                   # Show accounts.
 Params: token
 mix cli.accounts.create            # Create an account.
 Params: token owner_email currency_code
 mix cli.accounts.delete            # Delete an account.
 Params: token owner_email currency_code